 Immanuel Quickley Injury: Unlikely to play Monday

-Quickley (pelvis) is doubtful for Monday's game against the Nuggets, Blake Murphy of Sportsnet.ca reports.
+Quickley (pelvis) is doubtful for Monday's game in Denver, Josh Lewenberg of TSN.ca reports.

-Quickley is expected to miss a third straight game due to a pelvis injury he sustained in the regular-season opener.
-He was initially listed as questionable for Friday's game against Philadelphia, the first night of a back-to-back set, suggesting the team is just being cautious.
-Either way, with Toronto not in a position to contend this season, there's no reason to rush Quickley back.
-In Quickley's expected absence, Davion Mitchell should continue to start at point guard.
+Quickley will likely miss a seventh straight game due to a bruised right pelvis he sustained in Toronto's season-opening loss to the Cavaliers.
+He continues to be listed as doubtful, so the status of his rehab remains unclear.
+In Quickley's expected absence, Davion Mitchell and Jamal Shead should continue to handle increased roles.